Dissertation and Thesis Submission

 Complete any changes requested in the format review and by your committee.
 When the document is complete, return to the ProQuest ETD website to submit the final version of your dissertation/thesis.
 When logging back in, choose the "revise" option.
 Once you submit the final version, you will not be permitted to make additional changes to the document, so take all precautions!

-Please be aware of all filing deadlines to be sure that you file your dissertation/thesis document, the signature page, and the final defense form in plenty of time to meet the deadline for the quarter in which you expect to receive your degree.
+Please be aware of all filing deadlines to be sure that you file your dissertation/thesis document, the Signature Approval Page, and the Final Defense Form in plenty of time to meet the deadline for the quarter in which you expect to receive your degree.
 Deadlines are strictly enforced.

 For information about what happens to your document after submission, visit our ProQuest ETD FAQ page.

-Transcripts - both official and unofficial - will be ready approximately 6-8 weeks after your degree conferral date.
+Transcripts - both official and unofficial - with your degree conferral noted - will be ready approximately 4 weeks after your degree conferral date.
 Official transcripts may be ordered through R'Web.
 Unofficial transcripts may be accessed from your Student Profile in R'Web.